carpentries-incubator/python-business/_episodes/12-case_study.md

 keypoints:
 ---

-We will demonstrate how to apply CRISP-DM framework on a real world dataset-Titanic dataset.
-Download the dataset and notebook template(and solution) from [here](../data/data_code.zip).
-Please work on notebook  CaseStudy_Titanic_Template.ipynb.
-You may find solutions for all tasks in CaseStudy_Titanic_Solution.ipynb.
+We will apply the CRISP-DM framework to a real world dataset.
+Download the dataset and notebook template (and solution) [here](../data/data_code.zip).
+Please work on the notebook `CaseStudy_Titanic_Template.ipynb`.

-In this case study, We will
+In this case study, we will

-- explore the data,
+- explore the data set,
 - practice data preparation,
-- visualize the data and
+- visualize the data, and
 - construct a linear regression

-Just follow the instructions in the template and finish all the tasks.
-Please note that this dataset is not a good dataset for regression.
-We do it just for practice purpose.